Squirreled Away on Steam - User reviews, Price & Information

 Live your best squirrel life.
 Explore, gather, craft, and build incredible treehouses in acres of beautiful parkland.
 Scurry across lawns, up trees, and leap limb to limb solo, or up to four friends can play together in co-op.
 Endless summer days of adventure await.

-Squirreled Away is a exploration, cute and third person game developed by Far Seas and published by Amplifier Studios.
+Squirreled Away is a exploration, cute and third person game developed by Far Seas and published by Amplifier Studios and THQ Nordic.

 Released on March 28th 2025 is available only on Windows in 7 languages: English, French, German, Spanish - Spain, Simplified Chinese, Japanese and Korean.